365 DAYS PAST THE TRAFFIC LIGHTS

 How do you cope with the death of a parent at 24 years old?

-The time when you’re somewhere between independence and reliance on parents, figuring out who you are and what you want to do, and trying to maintain friendships and a social life when your world is crumbling around you and no one understands.
+The time when you’re somewhere between independence and reliance on parents, figuring out who you are and what you want to do, trying to maintain friendships and a social life when your world is crumbling around you and no one understands.

 This was suddenly my life.

-The emotive memoir explores the first 365 days following the death of my father.
+This memoir explores the first 365 days following the death of my father.
 I write frankly about the moment of diagnosis, the experience of becoming a carer for a parent and shed light on the psychological and physical symptoms of bereavement.

 The book takes the reader between London, Atlanta and Los Angeles weaving together the experience of grieving and a narrative of reconciling memory and loss.